 Isaan Sausage

 One of the most common street foods in Thailand is the roadside barbecues firing away in puffs of smoke with all sorts of sausages on the grill.
-But one sausage really stands out in Thailand – the Isaan Sausage.
+But one sausage stands out in Thailand – the Isaan Sausage.

 Named after the Northeastern region originated from, the sausage includes a mix of fermented pork, sticky rice, and garlic, which gives them a unique sour flavor.
-After a good grilling, it comes with optional additions of ginger cuts, fresh birdseye chilies, and green cabbage.
+After a good grilling, it comes with optional ginger cuts, fresh birdseye chilies, and green cabbage.
 Throw them all together for an explosion of Thailand’s sweet, sour, salty, and hot sensations.
 Along with Laab and Som Tam, it is one of the Isaan region’s must-try foods.

-By Live Less Ordinary
+Recommended by Live Less Ordinary

 Grilled meat on a skewer

 Various meat grilled on a skewer is a popular street food all across Thailand.
 You can choose from pork (Mu Ping), beef, or chicken (Kai Yang) meat.
 Alternatively, there are meatballs from the same meat varieties.
 Usually, they come with a sauce of your choice.
-Eat them as it is, or pair with sticky rice or papaya salad.
+Eat them as it is, or pair them with sticky rice or papaya salad.

 Street Food Thai Pancakes

-Whether you’re on Khao San Road in Bangkok, at the night market in Chiang Mai or on one of the islands like Phi Phi, Koh Tao or Koh Samui, you’ll be sure to see a lady selling pancakes from a street food stall – a must try one when you’re in Thailand!
+Whether you’re on Khao San Road in Bangkok, at the night market in Chiang Mai, or on one of the islands like Phi Phi, Koh Tao, or Koh Samui, you’ll be sure to see a lady selling pancakes from a street food stall – a must try one when you’re in Thailand!

-The pancakes work perfectly as a snack during the day, or at the end of a night out!
-You can choose from a savory pancake with ingredients like cheese, onion, egg and chili sauce, or a sweet pancake with the classic ingredients of banana and Nutella!
+The pancakes work perfectly as a snack during the day or at the end of a night out!
+You can choose from a savory pancake with ingredients like cheese, onion, egg, and chili sauce, or a sweet pancake with the classic ingredients of banana and Nutella!

-By The Wandering Quinn
+Recommended by The Wandering Quinn

 Mango Sticky Rice

 Mango Sticky Rice is a popular and classic Thai dessert.
-Just as the name suggests, it consists of a type of glutinous rice called sticky rice which has a somewhat sweeter taste.
+Just as the name suggests, it consists of a type of glutinous rice called sticky rice, which has a somewhat sweeter taste.
 Additionally, coconut milk and mangoes round out the features of this life-changing dessert.

-You can find Mango Sticky Rice throughout most of Thailand and it ranges in price from street to restaurant.
-This is one dessert you will want to enjoy many times over while in Thailand!
+You can find Mango Sticky Rice throughout most of Thailand, and it ranges in price from street to restaurant.
+This is one dessert you will want to enjoy many times over while in Thailand.

 Luk Chup

 Luk Chup pieces can be found all over Thailand and are approximately the size of a nickel or quarter, depending on who makes them.
-The price is per group, and not individually.
+The price is per group and not individually.
 They’re so attractive and affordable you’ll want to buy a lot!

 Khanom Krok

 Khanom Krok is tiny, miniature pancakes and popular street food throughout Thailand.
-You can often find them at night markets, or any location where street food vendors congregate.
-Made with rice flour mixed with sugar and coconut milk, sometimes with the addition of shredded coconut.
+You can often find them at night markets or any location where street food vendors congregate—made with rice flour mixed with sugar and coconut milk, sometimes with the addition of shredded coconut.
 Since there are no dairy products or eggs, Khanom Krok is one of the many traditional vegan dishes in Thailand.

 If you’re someone who likes to combine sweet and salty flavors, you will love it.
 Typically, the recipe calls for two different pancake batters – one salty and the other sweet.
 Cooked separately in a semi-circular mold, the vendor places one sweet semicircle and one savory to stick together to form a complete pancake.
 Although sometimes you’ll see them sold just as half circles, as pictured here.

-By The Nomadic Vegan
+Recommended by The Nomadic Vegan

 Coconut Ice Cream

-Thailand’s subtropical climate can be overwhelming on any given day, and even more so, if you aren’t used to sweltering heat.
+Thailand’s subtropical climate can be overwhelming on any given day, and even more so if you aren’t used to sweltering heat.
 Luckily there is an easy way to cool off and satisfy your sweet tooth — coconut ice cream or Itim Kati.

 It’s effortless to make!
 And, if you’re up to it, you can recreate this Thai signature dish in a few simple steps at home.
-While you’ll find many different variants on the internet to create the perfect bowl of Itim Kati, it is a simple yet oh so tasty dessert.
+While you’ll find many different variants on the internet to create the perfect bowl of Itim Kati, it is a simple yet oh-so-tasty dessert.
 With only five ingredients (eggs, sugar, heavy cream, coconut milk, and vanilla essence), it’s not hard to see why it’s such a popular street snack in Thailand!

 Thai orange cake